ha5ha6/judy_blog/_pages/td.md

 **Batch updating**: updates are made only after processing each complete batch of training data

-**Batch MC** vs **Batch TD**: Batch MC always find the estimates that minimize mean-squared error on the training set, whereas batch TD(0) always finds the estimates that would be exactly correct for the maximum-likelihood model of the Markov process.
+**Batch MC** vs **Batch TD**: Batch MC always find the estimates that minimize mean-squared error on the training set, whereas batch TD(0) always finds the estimates that would be exactly correct for the maximum-likelihood model of the Markov process

 **Maximum-likelihood Estimate** of a parameter is the parameter value whose probability of generating the data is greatest